seanlowcy77/Simple-API-Creation/README.md

 ### Things to Note

--   If the id entered in the request parameters is invalid (there does not exist a course than has that particular id) an error message, `The course with the given id was not found` with a 404 status will be returned to the client.
+-   If the id entered in the request parameters is invalid (there does not exist a course than has that particular id) an error message, `The course with the given id was not found` with a 404 Not Found status will be returned to the client.

-### Note

--   While the header is `meddescrecognition`, it is simply the name of my local project.
-Do note that this is customizable (when you create a new project in FireBase) and the project will run as long as your Bundle Identifier is the same as the one you have recorded in FireBase.

 ## 4. Requirements